paritytech/substrate-playground/website/docs/operating/deployment.md

 ## Update playground image

-* build and push new image (`make push-playground-docker-image`)
+* build and push new image (`make push-backend-docker-images`)
 * deploy on GKE (`ENVIRONMENT=staging make k8s-deploy-playground`)

 ## Kubernetes

 Kubernetes is used as a deployment platform for the playground.
-It can be deployed on GCE or locally via minikube.
+It can be deployed on GKE or locally via minikube.
 (Make sure that k8s 1.14 is used)

 ### Setup